majensen/perlbolt/lib/Neo4j/Bolt/Bytes.md

 deprecation warning and will likely be removed in a future version.

-This class performs the [Neo4j::Types::ByteArray](https://metacpan.org/pod/Neo4j::Types::ByteArray) role, which offers an object-oriented interface to the underlying byte string.
+This class conforms to the [Neo4j::Types::ByteArray](https://metacpan.org/pod/Neo4j::Types::ByteArray) API, which offers an object-oriented interface to the underlying byte string.
 This is entirely optional to use.

 # METHODS